Random32I/CG-Makeup2/README.md

 Explanation of shader

-LUTs: Used colour grading knowalge learned in class.
+LUTs: Used colour grading knowledge learned in class.
 Attached a script to camera do process the LUT.
-The two luts were made using a combonation of the threshhold and graident map in photoshop.
+The two LUTs were made using a combination of the threshold and gradient map in photoshop.